RedHatNordicsSA/ansible-roadshow/content/README.md

 ssh-add
 ```

+# Pre-requisites

 ## Install Ansible

 This setup was tested at the time of writing this README with Ansible version 2.6.
-Follow [Ansible install guidance](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for your favourite OS, Linux :) .
+To install Ansible follow [Ansible install guidance](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for your favourite OS, Linux :) .

-## Prepare the Ansible dynamic inventory credentials
+## Ansible dynamic inventory

-Before running the installer, you need to install Boto on your Ansible machine using [the Ansible AWS documentation](http://docs.ansible.com/ansible/latest/scenario_guides/guide_aws.html).
+Before running the installer, you need to install boto Python modules on your Ansible machine using [the Ansible AWS documentation](http://docs.ansible.com/ansible/latest/scenario_guides/guide_aws.html).

-## Set AWS parameters for Ansible playbooks
+## Set parameters to Ansible variables file

 Playbooks expect file ```content/vars/vars.yml``` for setting your personal AWS credentials, machine AMI image and some other parameters.
 Copy ```content/vars/vars-example.yml``` and fill it with your settings.
-You are recommended to use Ansible vault to encrypt your credentials.
+It is recommended to use Ansible Vault to encrypt your credentials.

 ## Encrypting credentials with Ansible Vault

-Put whatever password into some file, in this example ```content/vault-password.txt```.
+Put password of your choice into a text file.
+In this example ```content/vault-password.txt```.
 Then you can use command ```ansible-vault --vault-password-file content/vault-password.txt encrypt_string``` to encrypt your credentials.
-The output can be used in the ```content/vars/vars.yml``` file, see example.
+The output can be used in the ```content/vars/vars.yml``` file, see example in ```content/vars/vars-example.yml -file.

-You can also just put the credentials in plain text, but make sure you won't commit them into any git!
-Files ```content/vars/vars.yml``` and ```content/vault-password.txt``` are ignored by git in this repo for safety.
+You can also put the credentials in plain text, but you should make sure that you don't commit them into any git repository!
+Files ```content/vars/vars.yml``` and ```content/vault-password.txt``` are ignored by git in this repository for your safety.

 ## Install required roles

 There are some dependencies for external roles in this setup.
-You can use Ansible galaxy to install them:
+You can use Ansible Galaxy to install them:

 ```
 ansible-galaxy install -p roles -r roles/requirements.yml
 ```

-## Run Ansible to provision the lab environment
+# Provision the lab environment

+## Ansible run

-There is playbook ```provision-all.yml``` which includes some other playbooks to create all necessary resources into AWS, and configure each of them.
+Playbook ```provision-all.yml``` includes other playbooks to create all necessary resources into AWS, and configure each of them.
 It will use dynamic inventory provided by ```content/inventory/ec2.py```.
-That's why you need boto setup in addition to credentials in ```content/vars/vars.yml```.
+That's why you need boto Python modules installed in addition to AWS credentials in ```content/vars/vars.yml```.

 ```
 ansible-playbook --vault-password-file vault-password.txt -i inventory/ec2.py do_all.yml
 ```

-_if you don't use vault, ignore ```vault-password-file``` parameter_
+_if you don't use Ansible Vault, ignore ```vault-password-file``` parameter_

-## Create Gitlab access token
+# Create Gitlab access token

 Once the environment has been provisioned and if you don't feel like using GitHub, you can use Gitlab that was installed with the lab environment.
 __Due to limitations in the Gitlab API, you have to create access key for the root user, that was created during the installation by hand.__ This has to be done in order to get the ansible-roadshow -project and student users set up to Gitlab.